Why the widespread revolutions of 1848 failed

 Subsequently, Pope Pius IX fled the city, and revolutionaries established the Roman Republic in February 1849.

-Led by figures such as Giuseppe Mazzini and Giuseppe Garibaldi, the republic sought to implement democratic reforms.
+It was led by figures such as Giuseppe Mazzini and Giuseppe Garibaldi.
+Under their direction, the new republic sought to implement dramatic democratic reforms.

-However, the new government faced immediate threats from foreign intervention.
+However, before it could achieve them, the new government faced immediate threats from foreign intervention.

-The French, who were eager to restore papal authority, sent an expeditionary force to Rome.
+The French, in particular, were eager to restore papal authority and sent a military expeditionary force to Rome.

-By April 1849, French troops laid siege to the city and, although Garibaldi and his forces mounted a valiant defense, the French army proved too strong.
+By late April of 1849, French troops laid siege to the city and, although Garibaldi and his forces mounted a valiant defense, the French army proved too strong.

-However, the ideals of the Risorgimento continued to inspire many Italians.
-Figures like Mazzini and Garibaldi remained committed to the cause of unification.
+However, the ideals of the Risorgimento continued to inspire many Italians as figures like Mazzini and Garibaldi remained committed to the cause of unification.

 The Revolutions of 1848 significantly affected Central and Eastern Europe, where nationalistic and liberal movements surged.